nonvisual/nonvisual.github.io/_posts/2020-11-26-budget-data-visualization.md

 fig.update_traces(textinfo="label+percent entry")
 fig.show()
 ```
-Here we specify in path argument all the columns, on which we would like to see a distribution.
+Here we specify in the path argument all the columns, on which we would like to see distribution.
 That's the outcome:

 {% include /plotly/budget_visualization/sunbirst.html %}
 If we e.g. click on grocery type, then we see distribution by retailers.
 Nice!

-This is all fancy, but that's not we would like to see.
-We would like to see how our balance evolves with time and also how are savings are trending.
+This is all fancy, but that's not what we would like to see.
+We would like to see how our balance evolves with time and also how our savings are trending.

-Let's start with monthly balance.
-At first we aggregate by month, and sum in pandas.
-Further we introduce new columns:
+Let's start with the monthly balance.
+At first, we aggregate by month, and sum in pandas.
+Further, we introduce new columns:
-* balance is to track difference between Debit and Credit transactions in month
+* balance is to track the difference between Debit and Credit transactions in a month
 * color - auxiliary column, which will allow us easily to color negative balances
-* savings - cumulative sum of balances, which is basically accumulated savings
+* savings - the cumulative sum of balances, which is accumulated savings